1 | Horseshoe whipsnake |

 9 | Asp viper |

 One study analysed snakebites in Spain from 1965 to 1980.
 They found bites from all 3 species: Lataste’s vipers (125), the asp viper (80), and Baskian viper (23).
 2 victims experienced neurotoxic symptoms, both of whom were asp viper victims.
-This included drooping eyelids, difficulty swallowing, difficulty speaking, and paralysis of the bitten extremity.
+These included drooping eyelids, difficulty swallowing, difficulty speaking, and paralysis of the bitten extremity.

 Between the three Vipera members, there’s isn’t a single region in Spain which doesn’t have one viper species.
-The three are neatly divided, with little overlap: Lataste’s viper in the south, asp viper in the northeast, and Vipera seoanoi in the north and northwest.
-One study revealed their climate preferences.
-Lataste’s viper likes dry, hot summers, while Vipera seoanei veers cooler, preferring an Atlantic climate of mild winters and short summers.
-The asp viper was inbetween the two.
+The three are neatly divided, with little overlap: Lataste’s viper in the centre and south, the asp viper in the northeast, and Vipera seoanoi in the north and northwest.

 10 | Southern smooth snake |

-A black stripe behind the eyes is a classic sign of a southern smooth snake.
-Their eyes are orange with round pupils, while their tongue is oily black.
-Southern smooth snakes can be found on roads through forests in Spain, as they’re attracted towards rocks, probably because they retain heat well.
-Fossils of this snake have been unearthed in Cueva Victoria, a famous archaeological site where Neanderthal remains have been found.
-This cave also contained montpellier snake and viperine water snake fossils.
+Southern smooth snakes are commonly found on roads through forests, as they’re attracted to rocks, probably because they retain heat well.
+Fossils of this snake have been unearthed in Cueva Victoria, a famous archeological site where Neanderthal remains have been found.
+This cave also contains montpellier snake and viperine watersnake fossils.